The Department of Motor Vehicles is the government agency responsible for keeping all accident reports.

 Your request must contain the following information:

-- Your involvement in the crash (driver, vehicle owner, injured party, etc.);
+- Your involvement in the crash (driver, vehicle owner, the injured party, etc.);

 - Date and time of the accident;